sourceallies/SA-Git-Hook/README.md

-# SA Git Hook
+# Git Hook Project (rename incoming)

-SA Git Hook is a [post commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that sends commit stats to lambda that is used to populate a commit stats leaderboard.
+This Git Hook project is a [post commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that sends commit stats to lambda that is used to populate a commit stats leaderboard.

 ## Disclaimer: __Do not use this hook without explicit client approval__